Zulko/eagle.js/README.md

 ## Usage

 Eagle.js is a vue plugin.
-You need to `use` eagle.js in your vue app's main file:
+You need to `use` eagle.js in your vue app's main file.
-*New in 0.3.0*: `animate.css` is now a peer dependency.
+**New in 0.3.0**: `animate.css` is now a peer dependency.
 User need install their own version.

 ```javascript
 import Eagle from 'eagle.js'